 There are lots of organisations that need volunteers, and if you are interested, you should contact the career services of your university, or speak to your tutors about organisations in your area.
 This will enhance the likelihood of not giving up after the first couple of weeks.

 If you are not interested in making a long-term commitment because you already have a lot on your plate, you might want to look into organisations that offer volunteer opportunities across the world.
-Check out ISV for example, or Volunteering Solutions as these two organisations offer challenging opportunities all over the planet.

 The key, of course, is to find an organisation that’s as relevant to the kind of position you are interested in having after graduation as possible.
 If for example, you can find an organisation within your industry it would be ideal.
 But even if it’s just a similar role, there’s a lot to be gained.
 If you get a placement with an organisation that’s completely irrelevant to your industry, you can choose a skills-based CV format and highlight your transferable skills there.